 Some people you may want in your adoption support system include:

-First ask yourself, who can I talk to about my pregnancy?
+First, ask yourself, “Who can I talk to about my pregnancy?”

 Sometimes it’s obvious who to seek support from during the adoption.
-You might tell your sister, best friend or mom everything and know she will listen about your pregnancy and adoption plans.
-Religious leaders, mentors or school counselors also might be good people to speak to early on, as they’ll be able to discuss your adoption decision, as it relates to your faith or education.
+You might tell your sister, best friend or mom everything, and know she will listen about your pregnancy and adoption plans.
+Religious leaders, mentors or school counselors also might be good people to speak to early on, as they’ll be able to discuss your adoption decision as it relates to your faith or education.

 Your adoption specialist can also educate people in your life by providing information about adoption and talking with them by phone or email.
 Having others who understand the benefits of adoption will help you feel less isolated, and your family and friends may be more supportive of your adoption choice once they understand your adoption plan.

 Having them by your side will build your confidence, and they can help make sure you say everything you want to.

 No matter how much they care about you, emotional support can be a challenge for some people.
 So it’s also important to recognize the other ways your support system can help you during your pregnancy and after the adoption.
 Not everyone in your life may approve of your adoption plan wholeheartedly, but that doesn’t change their desire to be there for you.
 These people might not be the best to talk about adoption with, but they may still help you with childcare or rides to doctor’s appointments or by providing meals during your delivery recovery.